chpc-tech-eval/scc/tutorial0/README.md

 # Setup the Cluster

-With your headnode vm up and running, you are now ready to connect your vms into a cluster.
+With your headnode VM up and running, you are now ready to connect your VMs into a cluster.
 Below is the network plan we will follow.

 ![Image](resources/Network-plan.jpg)

 > [!NOTE]
 > You can only change network settings when machines are **powered off**

-## Understanding Network Adaptors
+## Understanding Network Adapters

-Before configuring the cluster, it is important to understand the four basic network adaptor types in VirtualBox:
+Before configuring the cluster, it is important to understand the four basic network adapter types in VirtualBox:

 1. **NAT** — Network Address Translation maps your VM to a single public IP for internet access.
 Think of this as your gateway to the internet — it supplies internet access only.

-2. **Bridged Adaptor** — Piggybacks on your host machine's network card, connecting the VM directly to the host network.
+2. **Bridged Adapter** — Piggybacks on your host machine's network card, connecting the VM directly to the host network.
 You will have access to all devices on that network including routers and servers.

 > [!IMPORTANT]
-> **Be careful with the Bridged Adaptor.** For example, if you configure
+> **Be careful with the Bridged Adapter.** For example, if you configure
 > your VM as a DHCP server it will broadcast across your entire host network.

 3. **Internal Network** — Creates a named private network shared only between VMs.
 Think of this as a virtual switch that you plug VMs into.

-4. **Host-Only Adaptor** — Similar to Internal Network but VirtualBox itself can act as the DHCP server, making it more customizable.
+4. **Host-Only Adapter** — Similar to Internal Network but VirtualBox itself can act as the DHCP server, making it more customizable.

-Below is an example of the network adaptors you can attach to a virtual machine.
+Below is an example of the network adapters you can attach to a virtual machine.

 ![Image](resources/networks.PNG)

-In the network tab you can customise the Host and NAT adaptors further.
+In the network tab you can customise the Host and NAT adapters further.

 ![Image](resources/config-network.PNG)

 ## Configure the Headnode Network

-The headnode requires **two network adaptors**:
+The headnode requires **two network adapters**:
 - **NAT** — for internet access
 - **Internal Network** — for communicating with compute nodes